22 Interesting Facts About Zambia

 A leopard in Zambia (Shutterstock)

-12. Zambia boasts 20 national parks and reserves, 34 Game Management Areas and protects over 30% of its land.
+9. Zambia boasts 20 national parks and reserves, 34 game management areas and protects over 30% of its land.

-14. Zambia is Africa’s second-largest copper producer after DR Congo and the world’s seventh-largest.
+11. Zambia is Africa’s second-largest copper producer after DR Congo and the world’s ninth-largest.

-15. Zambia’s flag has a green background with an orange eagle and vertical stripes of red, black and orange at the fly end.
-The green symbolises agriculture, red is for the freedom struggle, black for the African people and orange for copper.
-The eagle symbolises freedom and the ability of the Zambian people to rise above national problems.
+12. Zambia’s flag has a green background with an orange eagle and vertical stripes of red, black and orange at the fly end.
+The eagle in flight symbolizes freedom and the ability of the country to rise above challenges.

 Zambia's flag